 Can Any Relative Claim a Child as a Dependent?

-If your daughter does not live with you for more than six months, you would not be able to claim her as a dependent even if you pay child support and help with other financial needs.
-Therefore, anyone else claiming her is irrelevant to your personal tax situation.
+Remember, the child must live with you for more than half the year for you to claim them as a dependent, so you wouldn't personally be able to claim them if they didn't live with you for more than six months, even if you pay child support and help with other financial needs.
+You're eliminated from qualifying, so anyone else claiming your child is irrelevant to your personal tax situation.

-As long as the child meets the tests for a qualifying child, your ex's mother might well be able to claim her as a dependent.
-Grandchildren are covered in the rule that says the child must be related in some fashion to the taxpayer.
-But you have to look at the other three criteria as well.
-Your child must have lived with her grandmother for more than half the year, and she must be under age 19 or age 24 if she's a full-time student.
+Your ex's mother might well be able to claim your child as a dependent as long as the child meets the tests for a qualifying child.
+Grandchildren are covered under the rule that says the child must be related to the taxpayer in some way, but you have to look at the other criteria as well.
+Your child must have lived with their grandmother for more than half the year, and they must be under age 19 (or age 24 if they're a full-time student).

-Child Dependents and Head of Household Filing Status
+Child Dependents and Head-of-Household Filing Status

-What If Parents Have 50/50 Joint Custody?
+When Parents Have 50/50 Joint Custody

 Can Your Parent Be Your Dependent?

-Social Security does not count as taxable income in this circumstance, even though some portion of that income might end up being taxable to your parent when he prepares his own tax return.
+Parents fall into the category of "qualifying relatives."
+You can claim your parent as a dependent, provided that they earned less than $4,300 in gross income in the 2020 tax year.
+Social Security doesn't count as taxable income in this circumstance, even though some portion of that income might end up being taxable to your parent when they prepare their own tax return.

 Your parent doesn't actually have to live with you, either, because there is no residency requirement for parents.
 However, you must provide more than half their total financial support.